FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

-# Ansible for FISCO BCOS + Webase-Deploy efficiently builds enterprise-level production environment alliance chain
+# Ansible for FISCO BCOS + Webase-deploy efficiently builds enterprise-level production environment alliance chain
-Author ： Wuque ｜ Xi'an R & D Center of Shenzhen Yingxing Chain Alliance Software Engineering Co., Ltd.
+Author ： Wuque ｜ Xi'an R & D Center of Shenzhen Yingxing Chain Alliance Software Engineering Co., Ltd

 ## 1 Background Introduction
 If a worker wants to do a good job, he must first sharpen his tools.
-I have the artifact in my hand.！
+I have the artifact in my hand！

 ### 1.1 Ansible for FISCO BCOS
-Ansible for FISCO BCOS provides ansible that automates the generation of enterprise profile-playbook。The environment of 2 groups, 3 institutions and 6 nodes can generate configurations within 30 seconds (except the download time), which greatly simplifies the difficulty of deployment and avoids errors that are prone to manual configuration。
+Ansible for FISCO BCOS provides an ansible-playbook that automates the generation of enterprise profiles。The environment of 2 groups, 3 institutions and 6 nodes can generate configurations within 30 seconds (except the download time), which greatly simplifies the difficulty of deployment and avoids errors that are prone to manual configuration。

 [Github Access Address](https://github.com/newtouch-cloud/ansible-for-fisco-bcos)